AustrianTradingMachine/xwrpr/README.md

    * ```thread``` (Thread): Starting the thread will terminate the stream

 * The header of the dataframe will contain all keys of the "data" key of the JSON response file.
 * The streamed values will be in the row of the DataFrame.
-Tje Dataframe will be dynamically updated by XTBpy and has a maximum of 1000 rows.
+The Dataframe will be dynamically updated by XTBpy and has a maximum of 1000 rows.
 Older values will be deleted from the DataFrame.
-The newest values can bev found at the bottom row.
+The newest values can be found at the bottom row.
-* Please see the example beliw to find out how to access the values in the DataFrame.
+* Please see the example below to find out how to access the values in the DataFrame.
-* You will find a full documentation of all commands here: [xAPI Protocol Documentation](http://developers.xstore.pro/documentation/)
+* You will find a full documentation of all API stream commands here: [xAPI Protocol Documentation](http://developers.xstore.pro/documentation/)
 * The Pandas DataFrame documentation can be found here: [Pandas](https://pandas.pydata.org/)

 Example